trdroid/Cassandra-Hub/Components/Messaging-Service/README.md

 # Messaging Service

 Messaging Service is responsible for managing the internode socket communication in a ring.

+**Role**

-It runs at each node in a ring acting as a gateway messaging server.
+The Message Service runs at each node in a ring acting as a gateway messaging server.
-The Messaging Service is represented by the singleton class *org.apache.cassandra.net.MessagingService*.

-The Message Service processes the following communications
+It processes the following communications

 * read
 * write
 * gossip
 * read digest

+**Class**

+The Messaging Service is represented by the singleton class *org.apache.cassandra.net.MessagingService*.

 **Sockets**